 - McKittrick Canyon

-Now that we talked about things to do, let’s discuss the different park districts so you can better plan your adventure.
+Now that we discussed things to do let’s discuss the different park districts so you can better plan your adventure.

 One of our biggest challenges when planning this trip was to figure out where to go.
-With five park districts, we were not sure where to spend our time.
-We saw names of trails and destinations, but we had no idea where to find them.
+With five park districts, we needed to figure out where to spend our time.
+We saw names of trails and destinations, but we needed to determine where to find them.

 We have details on each park district so you can decide where and how to spend your time.